smithscarborough/scene-it-react-redux/README.md

 # Scene It!

-## An application that allows users to search IMDB's movie database API for movies to add to their watchlist ("Favorites"), and save the list for later viewing using local storage.
+## A movie database search application that allows users to search for movies to add to their watchlist ("Favorites"), and save the movies using local storage for later viewing.

 ### Technologies used:
 * React